department-of-veterans-affairs/va.gov-team/products/identity/login/sign-in-transition/Product/Inbox Management/SSIT Inbox Templates (VA Network) V3.md

 \*Unique edge case the POs are bringing to OCTO/OIT/VHA leadership to discuss how we might better serve this population.

-Hello \[name\],
+Hello [name],

   The VA is currently working on improved solutions for court-appointed guardians during this transition.
-In the meantime, please encourage **only** this specific audience (they must have legal authority on file with the VA as a court-appointed guardian or conservator) to keep using their MHV Premium account and reassure them that we will provide further direction as soon as a solution is in place.
+In the meantime, please encourage only this specific audience (they must have legal authority on file with the VA as a court-appointed guardian or conservator) to keep using their MHV Premium account and reassure them that we will provide further direction as soon as a solution is in place.

-We will continue to provide updates as we have them.
+  We also want to ensure Veterans and their caregivers are aware that they will still continue to be able to manage their benefits in-person or by phone.
+We will share your experience with our leadership and continue to provide updates as we have them.
+Thank you for sharing this information with us.

 Sincerely,

-\[Name\]
+[Name]
-Secure Sign-In Transition Team \| VA
+Secure Sign-In Transition Team | VA

 ### Home Bound Primary Care (HBPC)

 \*Unique edge case the POs are bringing to OCTO/OIT/VHA leadership to discuss how we might better serve this population.

-Hello \[name\],
+Hello [name],

-The VA is currently working on improved solutions for home bound primary care during this transition.
-Depending on what kinds of ID/documents they have, they may be able to do a trusted referee call from home (assuming they have access to a smart phone or other device that can support a video call).
+  The VA is currently working on improved solutions for home based primary care during this transition.
+Depending on what kinds of ID/documents they have, they may be able to do a trusted referee video call from home (assuming they have access to a smart phone or other device that can support a video call).
 People can use their Veteran Health ID card as their photo ID, should they have one.

+  We also want to ensure Veterans and their caregivers are aware that they will still continue to be able to manage their benefits in-person or by phone.
 We will share your experience with our leadership and continue to provide updates as we have them.
 Thank you for sharing this information with us.

 Sincerely,

-\[Name\]
+[Name]
+Secure Sign-In Transition Team | VA

+If additional health or related CAG/POA information is shared about the Veteran as well you can use the following template.

+Hello [name],

+  Thank you so much for the additional support you are and continue to provide this Veteran and their caregiver.
+The VA is currently working on improved solutions for home bound primary care & those with court-appointed guardians or power of attorney during this transition.
+In the meantime, please encourage only this specific audience (they must have legal authority on file with the VA as a court-appointed guardian or conservator) to keep using their MHV Premium account and reassure them that we will provide further direction as soon as a solution is in place.

+  We also want to ensure Veterans and their caregivers are aware that they will still continue to be able to manage their benefits in-person or by phone.
+We will share your experience with our leadership and continue to provide updates as we have them.
+Thank you for sharing this information with us.

+Sincerely,

+[Name]
-Secure Sign-In Transition Team \| VA
+Secure Sign-In Transition Team | VA

+### Blind Veteran Access Issues

+MHV site has some known challenges with accessible navigation so there will not be a singular tool to resolve this issue.

+Possible routes:

+- Connecting Veteran to the BVA (blinded veterans association) or the VA 508 office asap for someone to help them out
+- Alistair in 508 office does amazing work
+- Forward this issue to Martha Wilkes on #accessibility-help as she is the accessibility liaison at the VA

 ### No Valid ID